bhavyapandya07/Real-Estate-Investment-Engine/README.md

-# 🏙️ UrbaNext - AI-Powered Urban Land Investment Engine
+# 🗺️ Real Estate Investment Engine — Geospatial AI for Property Investment Analysis

 ## Overview
 UrbaNext is an interactive, AI-driven map application designed to evaluate the investment viability of urban land plots.
 Currently focused on the Kalyan-Dombivli urban corridor, the system replaces subjective real estate pricing models with deterministic mathematical spatial decay algorithms.